nedchen2/Gut-Liver_Axis_Microbiome_Database/README.md

 - **Curated Data Collection:** We have systematically aggregated raw and processed sequencing data from public repositories (e.g., NCBI SRA, ENA) related to liver conditions such as MASLD/MASH, Alcoholic Liver Disease, Cirrhosis, and Hepatocellular Carcinoma.
 - **Standardized Processing:** All data is uniformly processed using state-of-the-art bioinformatic pipelines (e.g.,  kraken2 + bracken/MetaPhlAn for taxonomy, HUMAnN for function) to ensure cross-study comparability and eliminate batch effects.
 - **Rich Metadata:** Each sample is annotated with extensive and harmonized metadata, including disease etiology, severity stage, patient demographics, and clinical biomarkers, enabling powerful stratified analyses.
-- **Interactive Interface:** PLMDb offers a user-friendly web interface that allows researchers to query, visualize, and download specific datasets without requiring advanced bioinformatic skills.
+- **Interactive Interface:** GLiMD offers a user-friendly web interface that allows researchers to query, visualize, and download specific datasets without requiring advanced bioinformatic skills.
 - **Integrated Analysis Tools:** The platform provides built-in tools for basic comparative analyses, such as differential abundance testing (taxa and genes), diversity calculations, and functional pathway enrichment.